alpyen/fpga-mediaplayer/README.md

   - Add Documentation section to project README.md
   - Write documentation for KiCad PCBs
   - Write documentation for Vivado
-    - Regenerating the project from tcl
-    - Saving the project in tcl
     - How to burn media/bitfile onto onboard flash memory
   - Write documentation for HDL